Fuzzing Deep Learning Compilers with HirGen: introduction

-Techniques have been recently proposed to detect bugs in DL compilers, including TZER~\cite{liu2022coverage}, TVMFuzz~\cite{TVMFuzz}, and MT-DLComp~\cite{MTXiao}.
-Although they have detected a number of new bugs in TVM, they are not designed to reveal the bugs occurring in high-level optimization, which accounts for 44.92\% of the bugs found in all compilation stages~\cite{qingchao}.
-TZER and TVMFuzz~\cite{liu2022coverage, TVMFuzz} are testing techniques proposed to detect low-level optimization bugs in a DL compiler with generated low-level IRs, bypassing the high-level optimization.
-MT-DLComp~\cite{MTXiao} tests a DL compiler by constructing mutated DL models.
-It treats the DL compiler implementation holistically as a black box.
-The technique is weak in detecting bugs in high-level optimization.
-Constrained by black box testing, it uses a restricted set of mutation operators and predefined sequences of optimizations.
-As a result, the mutated models are not effective in exercising different combinations in high-level optimization.
-To bridge the gap, we propose the first DL compiler fuzzing technique that focuses on high-level optimization: \techname{}.
-In a nutshell, \techname{} generates a computational graph.
-It is designed to meet two objectives: 1) the satisfaction of integrity constraints, such as type match and tensor shape match, that govern high-level IR to avoid early crash before invoking optimization, and 2) the capability of detecting multiple types of optimization bugs.
-To meet the first objective, \techname{} dynamically analyses the node information of the computational graph and then validates the meta information (\eg, data type and shape) of the node to be inserted and removed.
-To meet the second objective, \techname{} 1) explores flexible functions call chains to test function-related high-level optimization, and 2) incorporates three novel test oracles.
-An example of test oracles is that a high-level optimization should not affect an optimized model's prediction results.
+\myparagraph{\techname{}} To bridge the gap, we propose the first DL compiler fuzzing technique that focuses on high-level optimization, \techname{}. \techname{} is designed to satisfy the following four objectives: 1) the satisfaction of integrity constraints, such as type match and tensor shape match, that govern high-level IRs to avoid an early crash before invoking optimization, 2) the exploration of the diversity of computational graphs, 3) the utilization of the high-level IR's language features for the construction of diverse high-level IRs, 4) the capability of detecting multiple types of optimization bugs.
+To achieve the first objective, \techname{} performs type checking and shape checking in each insertion of the operator node by leveraging the information of each existing node, including its type, shape, and connections.
+After insertion, \techname{} also updates the information of the new node for future use.
+To meet the second objective, \techname{} is coverage-guided in input space to explore diverse operator nodes, operator edges, and the combination of operator type and data type.
+To meet the third objective, \techname{} can construct diverse high-level IRs from a single computational graph to achieve full use of the IR's language features.
+To meet the fourth objective, \techname{} incorporates three test oracles, two of which are designed purposely for DL compilers.
+An example of test oracles is that a model should not make a different prediction after optimization.
 Besides functional correctness, \techname{} can also test the robustness of DL compilers.
-Specifically, \techname{} allows relaxing the constraints on types, shapes and operators by adjusting constraint levels, to test whether DL compilers are able to catch such invalid computational graphs and throw the expected exceptions.
-In this way, \techname{} can also detect bugs caused by the incorrect implementation of exception handling.
+Specifically, \techname{} provides an option of generating invalid computational graphs that violate type constraints and shape constraints~\cite{docter}.
+This option tests whether DL compilers can catch such invalid computational graphs and throw the expected exceptions.
+This way, \techname{} can also detect bugs caused by incorrect exception handling.